AprilCal/TSAGen/README.md

 # Notes
 Note that, to enable the pearson distribution, the installation of MATLAB and other configurations are required.
+Please install Matlab and run the following commands.
 ```bash
 cd matlabroot/extern/engines/python
 python setup.py install